Blush (2019 film)

 Blush is a 2019 American comedy-drama film directed by Debra Eisenstadt and starring Wendi McLendon-Covey.
 It premiered in the U.S. Dramatic Competition section at the 2019 Sundance Film Festival under the title Imaginary Order.
 The film was released on April 10, 2020 by Gravitas Ventures.

 Plot

-McLendon-Covey plays a obsessive-compulsive, middle-aged woman who finds that her husband is having an affair, and her thirteen-year-old daughter is becoming estranged.
+McLendon-Covey plays Cathy, an obsessive-compulsive, middle-aged woman who wrongly suspects that her husband is having an affair.
+This belief serves as the catalyst for a series of bad choices on her part.
+Her entire life threatens to become unraveled after she is targeted by an obsessive teen boy.